Choonsky/TokenAuthPaymentApiApp/readme.md

 * Navigate to the program folder ("cd TokenAuthPaymentApiApp")
 * Run a Spring Boot app using "mvn spring-boot:run"

-* Open "http://localhost:8080" in your browser to see that service is working
+* Open "http://localhost:8080/api/test" in your browser to see that service is working
-* Send test credentials (user:user1, password:password1) to "http://localhost:8080/login" endpoint to get a token
+* Send test credentials (user:user1, password:password1) to "http://localhost:8080/api/login" endpoint to get a token
-* Send wrong credentials to "http://localhost:8080/login" endpoint to get an error
+* Send wrong credentials to "http://localhost:8080/api/login" endpoint to get an error
 * Try to send right username (user1) with wrong password more than 3 times to get blocked for a minute (brute force attack prevention)
-* Send request to "http://localhost:8080/payment" endpoint including token to get payment dane (you will see a balance, initial amount is $8, each payment is $1.1)
+* Send request to "http://localhost:8080/api/payment" endpoint including token to get payment dane (you will see a balance, initial amount is $8, each payment is $1.1)
-* Send test credentials (user:user1, password:password1) to "http://localhost:8080/login" endpoint again to get next
+* Send test credentials (user:user1, password:password1) to "http://localhost:8080/api/login" endpoint again to get next
   token (first token will still be actual till expire time, which is 30 minutes by default)
-* Send request to "http://localhost:8080/logout" endpoint including token to make this token invalid (test it with requesting "http://localhost:8080/payment" with this token again)
+* Send request to "http://localhost:8080/api/logout" endpoint including token to make this token invalid (test it with requesting "http://localhost:8080/api/payment" with this token again)
+* Additionally, you can make new user by sending request to http://localhost:8080/api/signup!